 Primary Investment Objective

 The following chart illustrates the University’s actual performance meeting its primary investment objective of realizing a total return exceeding the endowment payout and inflation over a long-term horizon.
 The University’s investments historically have grown at a rate exceeding the objective.
-For the 12 months ending August 31, 2019, the portfolio increased 2.5 percent, underperforming the objective by 4.6 percent.
-For the three-year period, despite spending plus the management fee growing to 5.5 percent on an annualized basis, the portfolio outperformed by 0.5 percent.
-For the 10- and 15-year periods, the portfolio outperformed the objective by 2.2 percent and 1.5 percent, respectively.
+For the 12 months ending August 31, 2020, the portfolio increased 7.1 percent, outperforming the objective by 0.8 percent.
+For the three- and five-year periods, the portfolio underperformed by 0.6 and 0.4 percent, respectively.
+For the 10-, 15-, and 20-year periods, the portfolio outperformed the objective by 1.8, 0.8, and 0.1 percent, respectively.

 Primary Investment Objective:

 As of August 31, 2020

 *Total returns are net of fees and are calculated on annual changes in net asset value.
 They may differ from payout distributions.

 **Strategic investment payouts for fiscal years 2019, 2018 and 2017 are included.

 **The management and administrative fee is set by the Northwestern Board of Trustees and used to support the University's direct and indirect costs related to gift-funded activities.

 The secondary investment objective is for Endowment returns to exceed the target composite benchmark.
 The composite benchmark’s asset class weights and benchmark components are based on the target asset allocation policy as described under the Asset Allocation tab.
 Since it is not possible to invest in the composite benchmark, Endowment performance is also measured against a 70 percent equity / 30 percent bond portfolio.